anshu-krishna/HTML-Scraper/DOC.md

 ### Functions:
 -	`__toString() : string`

-	Magic function to convert `HTML_Scraper` into a `string` containing the HTML code of the loaded document.
+	Magic function to convert `HTMLScraper` into a `string` containing the HTML code of the loaded document.

 -	`textContent() : string`